Yargullen: Geography

+The land use is a mixture of dry and irrigated crop growing.

 History

 The locality takes its name from the Yargullen railway station (27.4752°S 151.6723°E) on the former Cecil Plains railway line, which was named by the Queensland Railways Department on 5 August 1915.
 Yargullen is an Aboriginal word meaning waterhole on plain.

 Woodview Provisional School opened on 3 May 1886.
 It became Woodview State School on 19 January 1891 and closed on 31 December 1974.
 Unofficially it was known as Happy Valley School.
 The school was located on the Woodview School Road (approx 27.4979°S 151.6154°E).